Puss in Boots: The Last Wish: Plot

 After Perrito finds Puss and calms him down, Puss confesses his fears and remorse for abandoning Kitty before their wedding.
-She overhears and tells him that she did not attend the wedding either, believing he loved himself too much to love her.
+She overhears and tells him that she did not attend the wedding either, believing that he loved himself too much to love her.
 Reinvigorated, Puss and Kitty retrieve the map while Goldi and the Bears are distracted by a manifestation of their woodland cottage.

-While escaping from Goldi and the Bears, Puss becomes trapped in the cave of lost souls, where reflections of his past lives ridicule him for changing his outlook.
-The wolf arrives and reveals himself as Death, who is outraged by Puss' failure to value any of his lives, so intends to take his final life personally.
-Horrified, Puss runs out of the cave towards the Star, leaving Kitty and Perrito behind.
+While escaping from Goldi and the Bears, Puss discovers the cave of lost souls, where reflections of his past lives ridicule him for changing his outlook.
+The wolf arrives and reveals himself to be Death, who, insulted by Puss' failure to value any of his lives, intends to take his final life personally.
+Horrified, Puss flees the cave, leaving Kitty and Perrito behind.

-During an argument with Baby Bear, Goldi reveals she intends to wish for a human family.
-Though this hurts the Bears' feelings, they still agree to help her.
-Puss arrives at the Star and begins to make his wish, but Kitty arrives, berates him for his selfishness, and reveals she would have wished for someone she could trust.
+During an argument with Baby Bear, Goldi reveals that she intends to wish for a human family, feeling that she does not belong with her adoptive bear family.
+Though hurt by her confession, the Bears still agree to help her.
+Puss arrives at the Star and begins to make his wish, but a heartbroken Kitty arrives, berating Puss for his selfishness and revealing that she would have wished for someone she could trust.
+When Puss confesses his turmoil over his mortality, Kitty is understanding but remains frustrated with his carelessness.
 Goldi, the Bears, and Horner arrive, and a fight ensues for the map.
 Goldi briefly obtains it but abandons it to save Baby Bear, while Kitty traps Horner inside his magical bottomless bag.

-Death arrives and challenges Puss to a duel.
-Having learned the value of a single life from his time with his companions, Puss forgoes wishing for more lives and accepts Death's challenge.
+Death arrives and challenges Puss to a duel, and Puss, having learned the value of a single life from his time with his companions, forgoes wishing for more lives and accepts Death's challenge.
 They duel and Puss temporarily disarms Death, declaring that, while he can never truly defeat Death, he will never stop fighting for his last life.
-Realizing Puss is no longer arrogant, Death begrudgingly spares him and leaves, though they both acknowledge that they will eventually meet again.
+Realizing that Puss is no longer arrogant, Death begrudgingly spares him and leaves, though they both acknowledge that they will eventually meet again.
+Puss selflessly allows Kitty to make her wish, but she declines it, now able to trust him again.

 Horner escapes the bag by eating a magic snack that transforms him into a giant.
 Perrito distracts him, allowing Puss, Kitty, and Goldi to destroy the map, which causes the Wishing Star to consume Horner and explode.
-Goldi affirms to the Bears that they are her true family, and they decide to take over Horner's business.
-Puss rekindles his romance with Kitty; with Perrito in tow, they steal a ship and head to the kingdom of Far Far Away.
+During the aftermath, Goldi affirms to the Bears that they are her true family, deciding to take over Horner's business; Puss and Kitty reconcile, adopt Perrito, and steal a ship to head to the kingdom of Far Far Away.